osa240/cinema-app/README.md

 <a id="about"></a>
 ## About the project:
+This application represents a service that allows users to buy cinema tickets.
+The entire flow occurs in the following order: The user login (or register), after that an empty shopping cart is created for him.
+He looks at what sessions are available for the day of interest and adds these sessions to his cart.
+After the basket is full, and he is ready to pay for the order, he forms a buy order.
+After the order is formed, the cart is cleared, and he can repeat the entire flow.

 This application built on the architectural style of programming RESTful application (API).
 In it, I used popular frameworks like Hibernate and Spring (Core + MVC + Security).